microsoft/Build25-LAB304/4-Debugging/README.md

 1. [] **Identify the Failing Test:** In the UI Mode window, failing tests will be marked clearly (usually with a red 'x').
 Click on the failed test in the left-hand sidebar to select it.
 2. [] **Navigate to the Errors Tab:** In the central panel displaying the test details, locate and click on the **Errors** tab.
 This tab shows the specific error message, the call log leading up to the failure, and often a snapshot of the page state when the error occurred.
-3. [] **Fix the test:**
+3. [] **Fix the test:** See if you can identify the issue from the error message and call log.
+Then go back to VS Code and modify the test code accordingly.
 4. [] **Re-run the Test:** After making the suggested changes, return to the Playwright UI Mode and re-run the test if you haven't activated watch mode, to verify if the issue is resolved.

 ## Viewing Traces